-The first book paints a vivid picture of the state of the Roman army in the 4th century and is a plea to those in power to reform the decadence that prevailed.
+The first book paints a vivid picture of the state of the Roman army in the 4th century AD, and is a plea to those in power to reform the decadence that prevailed.
 The second is a detailed description of officers and ranks in the legions.
-The third book is the most highly prized as it deals with tactics and strategy.
+The third book is the most highly prized, as it deals with tactics and strategy.

 The works of Vegetius were translated into several languages, and the books printed for public consumption as early as the 15th century.
-With the accession of Napoleon and the advent of modern warfare over the next 2 centuries, Vegetius had fallen out of favor from a military education standpoint.
+With the accession of Napoleon and the advent of modern warfare over the next two centuries, Vegetius had fallen out of favor from a military education standpoint.